 The short answer is YES!
 Subaru has changed a lot to its wiring system between 1993-2022, so there are different options based on the technology in your car.

 2002-2006 Baja (includes non-turbo and turbo models)

 This is a non-CANbus car, so removing the gauge cluster is possible.
 You would send us the upper dash harness (or cluster sub-harness, depending on the vehicle), and we would wire in the necessary inputs for the digital dash

 2008-2022 Impreza (includes non-turbo, WRX, and STi)

 2009-2022 Forester (includes non-turbo and turbo models)

 This is a CANbus car, and removing the gauge cluster is not recommended.
-In CANbus cars, the immobilizer circuit (security system) runs through the gauge cluster.
-If it is removed and there is not a standalone ECU in the vehicle, the car will not start.
+The immobilizer circuit (security system) runs through the gauge cluster in CANbus cars.
+If it is removed and there is no standalone ECU in the vehicle, the car will not start.